Chinese Mid-Autumn Festival Movies and Videos for Kids

 What is the Mid-Autumn Festival? 中秋節的故事➕我們一起做月餅

 Mama Laoshi explains the Mid-Autumn Festival to her adorable toddler, Winter, in Mandarin Chinese.
-Like all of her other videos, this one is so dynamic and engaging!
+Like all of her other videos, this one is dynamic and engaging!

 Explore this: Fun and Educational Chinese YouTube Channels for Kids